adrienjoly/adrienjoly.github.io/pro/index.md

 In terms of technical stack and skills:

-- I've been developing software with Node.js (mostly) since 2012, but I'm used to learn new technologies and to adapt to different environments and constraints.
+- I've been developing software with **Node.js** (mostly) since 2012, but I'm used to learn new technologies and to adapt to different environments and constraints.
-- I know how to setup, develop and maintain a Web application across the stack: back-end & front-end development, automated testing, debugging, continuous integration, deployment, monitoring and other operations in production.
+- I know how to setup, develop and maintain a Web application **across the stack**: back-end & front-end development, automated testing, debugging, continuous integration, deployment, monitoring and other operations in production.

 ### Values

-All my career, I've strived to grow as an **efficient and accountable** professional, and did my best to pick projects that were aligned with my passions and/or values.
+All my career, I've strived to grow as an **efficient and accountable** professional.
+As a person, I'm honest, open-minded and seek harmony – rather than competition – with my peers.
+I value people who share my thirst for life-long learning and sharing of knowledge.

+I'm driven by:

+- Writing software that is **useful**, by taking the time to listen and understand the vision and goal of its owners and end-users;
+- Writing software **efficiently**, by discussing what's the most impactful and lean next step we can implement towards reaching that goal;
+- Writing software that **works as expected**, by clarifying iteratively the underlying expectations and implementing them as automated tests and/or documentation;
+- Writing software that is **sustainable to maintain**, by helping the team commit to shared programming and communication guidelines, and by promoting practices like TDD and pair/mob programming;
-I deeply care about contributing to **make the world a better place**, by writing sustainable software and by declining projects that contribute to the development of social precarity, violence, pollution and waste, more generally.
-When it's possible, I particularly enjoy contributing to projects related to music, education and improving people's lives.
+- Writing software that contributes to **making the world a better place**, by declining projects that contribute to the development of social precarity, violence, pollution and waste, more generally.

-I join teams:

-- who **care** about mutual respect, personal well-being and emotional safety;
-- who are **honest and transparent** about their goals and intentions;
-- who are **open** to new ideas and opinions, and seek harmony rather than competition;
-- who are eager to keep **growing and learning**, as professionals and human beings;
-- who **embrace the uncertainty** of developing a project, while doing the best they can.
+My objective is to help your software team (re)gain **confidence, autonomy and serenity** while creating (or sustaining) **value** for your business.

+Note: I particularly enjoy contributing to projects related to music, education and improving people's lives.

 ### Availability

-In March, 2020, I decided to join the consulting agency [SHODO](https://shodo.io/) in order to practice my skills as a Software Crafter, to grow with like-minded professionals.
-As such, I am not looking for _permanent_ work opportunities at the moment.
+In March, 2020, I decided to join the consulting agency [SHODO](https://shodo.io/) in order to grow with a community of like-minded professionals and practice my skills as a Software Crafter.

-Based in Paris, France (CET), I'm available for remote missions.
+I'm available for missions as a contractor (through SHODO), up to 4 days per week.

 You want to work together?
 [Contact me](mailto:adrien.joly@shodo.io)